-Past Commander-in-Chief Sautter: Commander-in-Chief, during that part of my life spent in the Sons of Union Veterans, there has been a peculiarly touching and close tie with the Department of Massachusetts.
-First, in 1904 I attended as delegate from Pennsylvania my first Encampment of the Commandery-in-Chief at Boston, Massachusetts.
+Sautter: Commander-in-Chief, during the commander-in-Chief, during the chusetts.
 Second, in 1911, it was my extreme pleasure to serve as Department Commander of Pennsylvania when Fred E. Bolton, now a beloved memory, was your Commander-in-Chief.
 A few years later the Massachusetts delegation requested me to perform a service for one that I am now to perform for another, because it was my great pleasure to present to one who with Fred Bolton crossed over in this past year, my dearly beloved Commander-in-Chief Harry D. Sisson, his badge as Past Commander-in-Chief.
-A few years later again I has been serviced to perform this service for another beloved Past Commander-in-Chief from Massachusetts, prevented by illness from being mander-in-Chief from Massachusetts, prevented by illness from being with us this year.
+A few years later again I was requested to perform this service for another beloved Past Commander-in-Chief from Massachusetts, prevented by illness from being mander-in-Chief from Massachusetts, prevented by illness from being with us this year.
 I refer to our dearly beloved Doctor E. W. Homan.

 So, today, for the third time it is my very great pleasure, and it is a pleasure and a privilege to ask one who has served during the past year as your Commander-in-Chief to arise that I might present for the third time to one from Massachuestts the medallion of a Past Commander-in-Chief.
 Brother Anderson, I have known you for a long Commander-in-Chief.
-Brother Anderson, I have known you for a long period of time.
+Brother Anderson, I have known you for a long Period of time.
 Last year it was my pleasure and my privilege to present the choice that I made at Des Moines one year ago.
 You have gret the choice that I made at Des Moines one year ago.
-You have gret daithfully; you have given of your time unsparingly; and you served faithfully; you have given of your time unsparingly; and you have given to this organization all that anyone has a right to expect, have given to this organization all that anyone has a right to expect, the best that was in you.
-So that as one who has known you over a the best that was in you.
-So that as one who has known you over a the best that was in you.
-So that as one who has known you over a mander with the Commander-in-Chief from Massachusetts, and one previously, as stated, privileged to present the badge of Past Compreviously, as stated.
-Privileged to present the badge of the brothers the greatest of pleasure to present to you on behalf of the brothers of this Encampment and on behalf of the Commandery-in-Chief, this badge, the emblem of a Past Commander-in-Chief.
+You have gret the choice that I made at Des Moines one year ago.
+You have given to this organization all that anyone has a right to expect, have given to this organization all that anyone has a right to expect, the best that was in you.
+So that as one who has a long period of years, as one privileged to serve a long period of years, as one privileged to serve a long one mander with the Commander-in-Chief from lander with the Commander-in-Chief from Massachus it it now gives me mander-in-Chief to two others from Massachus it it now gives me mander-in-Chief to two others from Massachus it it now five the greatest of pleasure to present to you on behalf of the brothers of this Encampment and on behalf of the Commandery-in-Chief, this badge, the emblem of a Past Commander in Chief.

-I am sure that I am absolutely safe in making this statement, that your interest in this organization has only begun.
-That ought to be the position of every Past Commander-in-Chief, and the evidence of that is shown by the fact that practically every Past Commander-in-Chief was present at this Encampment with the exception of several prevented from being here.
+I am sure that I am absolutely safe in making this statement. that your interest in the organization has only begun.
+That to be the policy of the fact that practically every Past Commanderto is shown by the fact that practically every Past Commanderin-Chief was present at this Encampment with the exception of several prevented from being here.

-Now, Brother Anderson.
-I present this badge.
-I trust that you will wear it, and I know you will, with pride, with credit, and with honor, and may God in his goodness permit you to wear it as a Past Commander-in-Chief through many years, and I welcome you to the ranks of Past Commanders-in-Chief.
-(Appiause).
+No Brother Anderson, I present this badge I trust that you will wear it, and I know you will, with pride, with credit, and with honor, and may God in his goodness permit you to wear it as a Past Commander-in-Chief through many years and I welcome you to the ranks of Past Commanders-in-Chief.
+(Applause).